New Member Questions

 KentANIMEted offers weekly showings of the best anime has to offer.
 For the first term, we show four episodes of an ongoing series, followed by four episodes of a different show each week to give you a taste of the wide variety of anime that exists.
 The rest of the year we usually show two ongoing series each week — though we try to maintain a varied mix so we don't overdose on one genre.
 Our Thursday Night Showings are completely free for anyone to attend.
 You don't have to be a member, so feel free to come along and see what it's all about.

 We also run a number of weekend showings throughout the year, so that we can show you the things that would normally be too niche, too long or that we simply don't have time for in our regular slot.
 Details for these and any other events are posted to our mailing list and Facebook page.

 But we don't just show anime.
-We also run weekly classes on anime-related topics such as Manga-ka Check and J-Talk.
+We also run weekly classes on anime-related topics such as J-Talk.
 We also run a coach trip in October and May to the London MCM Comic Con, a convention for sci-fi, comics, video games, cosplay and anime.
 We also run socials once or twice per term, and throughout the year we may decide to run other classes or events, so keep an eye on our mailing list or Facebook page for more information.

 The first showing of the year will be our Intro Night, where we show new members what the society is all about.
 Check the schedule to see when it's happening, and come along to find out whether our society is for you.
 We’ll also be at Fresher's Fair, so stop by our stall to put your email address on our mailing list.